Blendify/blender-manual/trunk/blender_docs/manual/animation/object_path.rst

 and use :kbd:`Ctrl-P` to bring up the parenting menu.
 Choose *Follow Path*.
 The object will now be animated along the path.

-The settings for the path animation are in the *Path Animation* panel of the Curve properties panel.
+The settings for the path animation are in the *Path Animation* panel of the Curve tab in the Properties editor.

 Frames
    Defines the number of frames it takes for the object to travel the path.